-Commonwealth environmental water Trading Framework
+Commonwealth Environmental Water Trading Framework

-- delivered to meet environmental outcomes;
+- delivered within the current year to meet environmental needs;

 - support enhanced environmental outcomes;

 - have regard to social and economic outcomes;